PR-ODINSON/Timer_clock/README.md

 ## Contributing

 Feel free to fork the repository and make improvements.
-Pull requests are welcome!
+Pull requests are welcome.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details!
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements